🎧 Listen to this post

 - What do you think the mood is of the song?

 - What is your favourite section – why?

 It is an opportunity for the choir to hear each other thoughts too – there have been some profound moments at these points as people express their feelings or even give a shout out to someone else in the choir.

-How do I choose my songs for a choir rehearsal?
+How do I choose my songs for a virtual choir rehearsal?

 Choosing your song!